Money laundering supervision for trusts or company service providers

-You only count as a director under the Trust or Company Service Provider rules if:
+You only count as a director under the trust or company service provider rules if you’re:

-- you’re formally appointed as a director and your name is registered at Companies House
+- formally appointed as a director and your name is registered at Companies House

-- you’re a ‘shadow director’ - you direct or control the business but you’re not named as a director
+- a shadow director - you direct or control the business but you’re not named as a director

-You’re not covered by the rules if you’re just called a director as part of your job title without being formally appointed.
+You’re not covered by the rules if you’re only called a director as part of your job title without being formally appointed.

-An express trust is an arrangement where there is a clear and expressed intention to create a trust.
-An express trust is usually created by a written document - a trust deed.
+An express trust is an arrangement where there is a clear intention to create a trust.
+An express trust is usually created by a written document (a trust deed).

 - company formation agents

-- providers of registered offices, business addresses, accommodation or correspondence addresses, or mail forwarding services to businesses (other than those run by sole proprietors)
+- providing registered offices, business addresses, accommodation or correspondence addresses, or mail forwarding services to businesses (other than those run by sole proprietors)

-- any individual or firm providing nominee director services, nominee company secretary services or nominee shareholder services - or other similar services
+- providing nominee director services, nominee company secretary services or nominee shareholder services - or other similar services

-- any individual or firm arranging for another person to act as a director, company secretary, partner or professional trustee (‘arranging’ has the narrow meaning given in the section explaining what a Trust or Company Service Provider is)
+- arranging for another person to act as a director, company secretary, partner or professional trustee

-- any individual or firm offering professional trustee services (unless they relate to certain low-risk trusts)
+- offering professional trustee services (unless they relate to certain low-risk trusts)

-- any individual or firm providing their services as nominee shareholder (unless they are acting for a company whose securities are listed on a regulated market)
+- providing their services as nominee shareholder (unless they’re acting for a company whose securities are listed on a regulated market)

-- any firm providing their services as a company director, company secretary, or partner to another firm (unless the other firm is a member of the same group)
+- any company providing their services as a company director, company secretary, or partner to another company (unless the other company is a member of the same group)